Donate Today!

 1) Minors – Individuals under [legal age of majority in your state]

-2) Qualified Dependents – Individuals who are covered as dependents on a parent’s, guardian’s or spouse’s health insurance.
+2) Qualified Dependents – Adult or minor individuals who are covered as dependents on a parent’s, guardian’s or spouse’s health insurance.

-3) Sensitive Healthcare Services – Healthcare services (including preventive, diagnostic, therapeutic, rehabilitative, maintenance or palliative care, services, treatment, procedures or counseling, that affects an individual’s physical, mental or behavioral condition), including, but not limited to, sexual, and reproductive health services (including, but not limited to, STI and HIV testing, prevention including Pre-exposure Prophylaxis, and treatment, family planning services, abortion, and), services for survivors of sexual assault, mental health and substance use treatment services, and transgender-related health care services,
+4) Sensitive Health care Services – Health care services (including preventive, diagnostic, therapeutic, rehabilitative, maintenance or palliative care, services, treatment, procedures or counseling, that affects an individual’s physical, mental or behavioral condition), including, but not limited to, sexual, and reproductive health services (including, but not limited to, STI and HIV testing, prevention including Pre-exposure Prophylaxis, and treatment, family planning services, abortion, and), services for survivors of sexual assault, mental health and substance use treatment services, and gender affirming health care services,

 • (a) excluding any mental health services provided to an individual as part of that individual’s involuntary commitment pursuant to [citation for state law outlining the process for involuntary commitment]